ReneHezser/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `domainName`

-The domain name specific to the Azure ADDS service.
+The domain name specific to the ADDS service.

 - Required: Yes
 - Type: string